nealalan/aws-notes/README.md

 - for capacity errors, stop and start the instances in the placement group
 - use homogenous instance types which support enhanced networking and launch all the instances at once

-## Compute: Load Balancing and Auto Scaling
+## Load Balancing and Auto Scaling

 - Auto Scaling & ELB can be used for High Availability and Redundancy by spanning Auto Scaling groups across multiple AZs within a region and then setting up ELB to distribute incoming traffic across those AZs
 - With Auto Scaling use ELB health check with the instances to ensure that traffic is routed only to the healthy instances